ysmood/jpack/docs/readme.tpl.md

-**Jpack is on its very early stage, don't make PR for it, only issue will be resolved.**
+**Jpack is on its very early stage, it's not ready for production.
+Don't make PR for it, only issue will be resolved.**

 # Overview